Investment Property Performance Review for Charleston SC Property Owners

 Is it time for an Investment Property Performance Review of your Charleston investment property?

-An Investment Property Performance Review helps you look at your property’s current value, income, expenses, equity position, and future options.
-At Byrd Property Group, we call this process an Asset Performance Test, and it is designed to help you decide whether to hold, improve, sell, exchange, or reposition your real estate investment.
+An Investment Property Performance Review helps you look at your property’s current value, rental income, expenses, equity position, tax exposure, ownership goals, and future repositioning options.
+The Asset Performance Test is one important part of that larger review, helping determine whether the property itself is still performing well enough to hold, improve, sell, exchange, or reposition.

 Introduction